 Instructions

-- In a small bowl, combine the chili powder, paprika, garlic powder, salt, sugar, and black pepper.
-Rub the dry rub over the entire surface and on all sides of the pork.
+- Mix the dry rub: In a small bowl, combine the brown sugar, chili powder, smoked paprika, garlic powder, kosher salt, and black pepper.

-- Return the shredded pork back to the slow cooker.
-Combine with your favorite barbecue sauce, if desired, thinning the barbecue sauce with some of the cooking liquid, if needed.
-Keep covered and set to “warm” until ready to serve.
+- Flavor with BBQ sauce (optional): Mix the shredded pork with your favorite store-bought or homemade BBQ sauce, thinning the sauce with some cooking liquid, if needed.

 Jessica’s Notes